Rimo0/OpenMPRDP-CLI-Python/README.md

 ### Delete server (you trusted)
 1. delete public key in GunPG Client
-2. delete public key in fold "TrustPublicKey"
+2. delete public key in folder "TrustPublicKey"

 ### Other functions
 1. get_submit_detail.py It's used to get a detail of a submission , through its submit uuid